-I’m a licensed radio amateur and DMR user from Salisbury and hold the callsign of G7MJV.
+I’m a licensed radio amateur from Salisbury (IO91CB) and hold the callsign of G7MJV.
 I’ve been licensed for 30 years.

 I occasionally use the local 70cms DMR repeater, GB7SP, located at the local Hospital which links to the South West Cluster.

 I studied for the RAE at Southampton Technical College back in the early 90s.
 My license to transmit was issued after passing the exams and sending my application to Ofcom..

 My first experience of listening to radio amateurs on VHF was when I bought a scanner from Nevada Radio when they were in Munster Rd, Portsmouth.

 I regularly listened to the radio activity GB3PC, on 145.775 Mhz, which was located on top of a tower block in the city.